My brilliant wife returns to the blogging world with me continuing to serve as her amanuensis.

 “And the King replied, “Every time you satisified the needs of another in a self-sacrificing way, you did it to me.”

 I know this isn’t exactly what Jesus said, but I think it is consistent with His overall point; besides, the rest of the chapter is allegorical, so I think I am on safe ground here.
 Our Creator wants us to reach out to those less than us, those who have a need that we might be able to satisfy by sacrificing something of ourselves and our priorities.

 As long as we were talking about people who need food or clothes, I was doing pretty good.
-Jeremy is always telling me that my generosity impresses him, so I think I do alright at serving Christ that way.
+Ethan is always telling me that my generosity impresses him, so I think I do alright at serving Christ that way.
 The literal and traditional understanding of this passage really isn’t that hard for me.
 However, the moment I began looking at the concept behind the words, I realized something: the “least” people in my life are not the poor or the hungry or those in prison.
 That is, it takes me almost no personal sacrifice to care for the thirsty or the hungry.
 As well, for my local Deaf Christian friends who are as poor as anyone I’ve ever met, their “least” has to be someone other than another equally poor individual.